 One of the best parts about vacationing in the Smoky Mountains is that you don’t have to spend a lot of money to have a great time!
 Having fun doesn’t have to be expensive, especially when you stay with us.
-To make sure you have a great time on vacation without breaking the bank, we’ve put together a list of 9 of the best cheap and free things to do in Gatlinburg and Pigeon Forge:
+In fact, there are a few cheap and free things to do in Pigeon Forge and Gatlinburg that will keep you entertained without costing you.
+To make sure you have a great time on vacation without breaking the bank, we’ve put together a list of 8 of the best cheap and free things to do in Gatlinburg and Pigeon Forge:

 1. Gatlinburg Arts & Crafts Community

 When you visit the Gatlinburg Arts & Crafts Community, you can see more than 100 artists and craftsmen showcasing their work in shops, studios, and galleries.
 This 8-mile loop has been designated a Tennessee Heritage Arts & Crafts Trail and features items such as candles, baskets, quilts, jewelry, and more.
 You can stroll along the trail for free, but don’t be afraid to purchase something to take back home with you.